-bps = basis point = 100th of one percentage point.
+bps = basis points which are 100th of one percentage point

-(Achieved average management fee rate = fees earned in period/average AuME during period.)
+(Achieved average management fee rates = fees earned in period / average AuME through period)

 Both management fees and performance fees are normally invoiced on a quarterly basis, although Record invoices management fees for some of its larger clients on a monthly basis.
 Performance fees are subject to a 'high water mark' clause that states that cumulative performance, typically since inception of the mandate, must be above the previous high point on which performance fees were charged before performance fees are charged again.
 Record charges similar fees for both segregated and pooled Absolute Return mandates.